alexander-alegre/react-form-validate/README.md

 ## Form Validation using ReactJS

-###Use this commands to download and run app locally.
+##Use these commands to download and run app locally.

 ```
 git clone git@github.com:alexander-alegre/react-form-validate.git
 cd react-form-validate